-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, except for per share data, unless otherwise noted)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, unless otherwise noted)

 In 2007, the Company acquired Goldsmith, Agio, Helms & Lynner, LLC ("GAHL"), a Minneapolis-based investment bank specializing in financial advisory services to mid-sized private companies, and Carnegie, Wylie & Company (Holdings) PTY LTD ("CWC"), an Australia-based financial advisory firm.
 These purchases were affected through an exchange of a combination of cash, Class A common stock, and by Lazard Ltd issuing shares of non-participating convertible Series A and Series B preferred stock, which are or were each convertible into Class A common stock.
 In connection with such acquisitions, as of December 31, 2010 and 2009, 1,295,029 and 662,015 shares of Class A common stock were issuable on a non-contingent basis, respectively.
 Additionally, at December 31, 2010 and 2009, 4,862 and 7,293 shares of Series A preferred stock, respectively, were convertible into Class A common shares on a non-contingent basis, with the number of Class A common shares dependent, in part, upon future prices of the Class A common stock.
-Depending upon the future performance of GAHL and CWC, at December 31, 2009, 948,631 shares of Class A common stock were contingently issuable and, at December 31, 2010 and 2009, 17,159 and 19,590 shares of Series A preferred stock, respectively, were contingently issuable and, at December 31, 2010 and 2009, 17,159 and 19,590 shares of Series A preferred stock, respectively, were contingently issuable and, at December 31, 2010 and 2009, 17,159 and 19,590 shares of Series A preferred stock, respectively, were contingently convertible into shares of Class A common stock.
+Depending upon the future performance of GAHL and CWC, at December 31, 2009, 948,631 shares of Class A common stock were contingently issuable and, at December 31, 2010 and 2009, 17,159 and 19,590 shares of Series A preferred stock, respectively, were contingently convertible into shares of Class A common stock.
 The Class A common stock described above related to the GAHL and CWC acquisitions is issuable over multi-year periods.